Barnab1/jobProjects/README.md

 # jobProjects
-That repository will contain every project I have to accomplish for job purpose
+That repository will contain every project I accomplished while learning to code

+# Purpose of Projects
+    - Portfolio project : showing my resume on the web